MakerSpaceLeiden/aggregator/src/aggregator/chores/README.md

 A "chore" is a one-shot or recurring (configurable in different ways) event that requires a certain number of members to be carried out.

-The aggregator is where the logic lives, and the CRM only provides a way to create the DB records, show the upcoming chores and allow volunteering.
+The aggregator is where the logic lives, and mijn.makerspaceleiden.nl only provides a way to create the DB records, show the upcoming chores and allow volunteering.

 ### State